 Scott Gehlbach is Professor of Political Science at the University of Wisconsin–Madison.
-A political economist and comparativist, Gehlbach’s work is motivated by the contemporary and historical experience of Russia and other postcommunist states.
-He has made numerous contributions to the study of economic reform, autocracy, political connections, and other important topics in political economy.
+A political economist and comparativist, Gehlbach’s work is motivated by the contemporary and historical experience of Russia, Ukraine, and other postcommunist states.
+He has made numerous contributions to the study of autocracy, economic reform, political connections, and other important topics in political economy.
 Known for employing a wide range of methods in his research, Gehlbach has contributed to graduate education through the widely used textbook Formal Models of Domestic Politics.
 He is the author of many articles in top journals, including the American Political Science Review, the American Journal of Political Science, and the Journal of Politics, as well as the award-winning monograph Representation Through Taxation: Revenue, Politics, and Development in Postcommunist States.

 You can download Scott Gehlbach’s CV here.